callibrity/spring-boot-workshop/docs/persistence-with-jpa.md

 </dependency>
 ```

-Spring Boot Autoconfiguration will kick in and Liquibase will automatically be configured for you simply by adding this dependency.
+Spring Boot Autoconfiguration will kick in, and Liquibase will automatically be configured for you simply by adding this dependency.
 However, it will be looking for the master changelog file at `src/main/resources/db/changelog/db.changelog-master.yaml`.
 Since YAML is the root of all evil, we will use XML instead (it's better supported by Liquibase).
 Let's configure Spring Boot to use an XML-based master changelog file.
 In your `src/main/resources/application.properties` file, add the following line:

 ```properties
 spring.liquibase.change-log=classpath:/db/changelog/db.changelog-master.xml